natzar/Web-Development/README.md

 - asyn / sync
 - jquery
 - ESx Javascript syntax
-- AJAX
+- AJAX: based on a feature that was ignored for long
-- Needs HTML to run
+- Needs HTML to run(?)

 ### Development Cycle
 - Builds